European Nucleotide Archive (ENA)

 About

-The European Nucleotide Archive (ENA) provides a comprehensive open record of the world's nucleotide sequencing information and a platform for the management and analysis of sequence and related data for a wide range of applications in ocean science.
-Elixir is the coordinating research infrastructure for life science data in Europe.
+The European Nucleotide Archive (ENA) provides a comprehensive open record of the world's nucleotide sequencing information and a platform for the management and analysis of sequence and related data.
+ENA is designated by the ELIXIR infrastructure both as a Core Data Resource, and a Deposition Database.

 An interview with Guy Cochrane (ENA)